-Sharing appropriate information is an essential component of wellbeing support for and safeguarding of children.
+Sharing appropriate information is an essential component of wellbeing support for and safeguarding of children - at the heart of this is the Wellbeing Information Sharing System (see 8.11).
 To secure the best outcomes for children, staff at Gordonstoun are trained to understand when and with whom it is appropriate to seek or share information, how much information to share and what to do with that information.
 This applies not only between different agencies, but also within the School.
 At the same time, children and their families have a right to know when information about them is being shared.
 Where possible, their consent will be sought, unless doing so would increase the risk to a child or others, or prejudice any current or subsequent criminal investigation.